sunrset/SmartphoneQuadrotorUV/README.md

-# Design and Implementation of Flight Dynamics Control Strategies for a Quadrotor Based on a Smartphone
+# Design and Implementation of Flight Dynamics Control Strategies for a Smartphone-based Quadrotor
 Master thesis development.

 ## Developed By